Bitcoin Is Dead - Tracking Every Time Bitcoin Has Been Declared Dead

 How many times has Bitcoin died?

-According to our Bitcoin death counter, Bitcoin has been declared dead hundreds of times since 2010.
-Each time critics announce that Bitcoin is dead, we document it with the original source, date, and Bitcoin's price at that time.
-Our database shows that despite these Bitcoin obituaries, the cryptocurrency continues to recover.
-You can view detailed statistics on our Bitcoin death statistics page.
+Bitcoin has been declared dead hundreds of times since 2010.
+Each time critics announce that Bitcoin is dead, we document it with the original source, date, and Bitcoin's price.
+Despite these Bitcoin obituaries, the cryptocurrency continues to recover.
+View detailed statistics on our Bitcoin death statistics page.

 Who are the top Bitcoin critics?